Code-Institute-Submissions/PP-MilestoneProject/README.md

 ## Change Log

+### 25/06/2018
+- Functionality related to riddles processing has been implemented in full (checks for correct answer and update score), except for simultaneous use case scenario.

 ### 24/06/2018
 - Added player options to player.html in form of buttons.
 - Player login now also does uniquesness check so that no duplicates of player name are allowed in player.json